bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ---
 ### Acknowledgements

-Thank you to Grace Tiao and Heidi Rehm for supporting this work.

 Thanks to the Hail Team - Jackie Goldstein, Dan King, Daniel Goldstein, Cotton Seed, and others - for the next-level computational infrastructure they've developed.
 [Hail Batch](https://hail.is/docs/batch/service.html) made these analyses not only possible, but a lot easier to do than they would have been otherwise.